darshs101/Handwriting_CNN/README.md

 # Handwriting_CNN
-Classifies images of handwritten numbers as a digit 0-9 with a CNN
+Classifies images of handwritten numbers(from MNIST dataset) as a digit 0-9 with a Convolutional Neural Network